The Lure of Hand Work

 But not everything disappeared.
 Artisans became seasonal workers, crafts morphed from professions into hobbies, and the very best continued to offer a handmade product because they knew no machine could match their talents.
 In areas where tradition and artistry were most important (luxury tailoring, couture fashion, military uniforms) hand tailoring persisted.
 In places where artisanal textiles were celebrated as cultural history (from hand-loomed Scottish tweeds to Indian khadi and Japanese kasuri), they persisted.

 What is best?
 There’s room for debate.
-To give the modernists their due, machine made cloths are smoother and finer, machine stitching is straighter and stronger,
+To give the modernists their due, machine made cloths are smoother and finer, machine stitching is straighter and stronger, and machines are not the cause of sweatshops.

 Modern garments are without a doubt more comfortable and higher performance on average than pre-industrial garments.
 They are also plentiful in ways that would have seemed impossible a century or two ago.
 But to the traditionalist’s credit, more is not always better, and we are well past the point of having enough production.
 Handwork isn’t everything, but there are places where it makes a functional difference, above and beyond the preservation of craft for its own sake.